webability/DOMCORE/readme.txt

 - Windows (lack of) shared memory ?

 ----

+Build 117 2015/04/22
+- The datasources have now the tm1 and tm2 timestamps protected and not private so extended classes can use them

 Build 116 2015/04/21
 - in TemplateSource and LanguageSource, the parameter fastobjectsource is now optional